-If anything good can be said of a sagging couch, it’s that you really like it, and those dips are signs of actual usage.
+If anything good can be said of a sagging couch, it’s proof you really like it.
+Those dips and sags are signs of actual usage.

-If you’re not ready to replace your valued piece of furniture, learn how to fix its sags by yourself.
-With a few adjustments, you could have a like-new couch that will provide you with several more years of comfort.
+If you’re not ready to replace your valued piece of furniture, learn how to repair your couch by yourself.
+With a few adjustments, you can have a like-new couch that will provide you with several more years of comfort.

 Why Your Couch Sags

 Your couch is likely sagging due to several reasons: the cushions themselves are sagging; the couch springs are loose; or the couch springs have broken off.